All Posts

 EOF

-Step 2: Create per-domain resolver overrides for domains that need VPN DNS:
+Step 2: Create per-domain resolver overrides for regional domains:

 Auto-Watch Daemon